stelviodev/stelvio/docs/docs/concepts/customization.md

 ## Basic Usage

-Pass a `customize` dictionary or callable to any Stelvio component.
-The dictionary keys correspond to the underlying resources that the component creates:
+Pass a `customize` dictionary to any Stelvio component.
+The dictionary keys correspond to the underlying resources that the component creates.
+The value for each key can be either a plain dict of properties or a callable that computes them:

 ```python
 from stelvio.aws.s3 import Bucket